Pathologist

 You'll need to have:

-- excellent knowledge of the scientific processes behind changes in the body's cells and tissue, which can cause disease
+- clinical expertise in the scientific processes behind changes in the body's cells and tissue, which can cause disease and illness

 - strong diagnostic skills to determine the type of disease, its severity and extent

-- the ability to work alone and in multidisciplinary teams
+- the ability to work flexibly and collaboratively as part of a multidisciplinary team

 - good time management and organisational skills

-- the ability to communicate effectively, both verbally and in writing, with patients and staff from a range of backgrounds
+- the ability to communicate effectively, both verbally and in writing

-- the ability to influence others and to prioritise effectively
+- leadership skills with the ability to organise, influence and motivate others

 Work experience

-During your two-year foundation training as a junior doctor, you can try to get onto a pathology rotation.
+During your two-year foundation training as a resident doctor, try to get onto a pathology rotation to gain an insight into the work.
 If that's not possible, you can talk to doctors in the pathology lab to arrange a taster session in a pathology specialty.
 This will give you a good insight into what the work involves.
+Make the most of networking opportunities by attending conferences and events.

 Find out more about the different kinds of work experience and internships that are available.